 cash stack icon

-A Lifetime ISA is a type of tax-free savings account that allows you to save for retirement or your first home, or both (as long as you leave the minimum required investment amount in a LISA, you can keep it open after buying a home).
+A Lifetime ISA is a type of tax-free savings account that allows you to save for retirement or your first home, or both.
 While it comes with a lot of restrictions, it has the benefit of a generous Government top-up.
-View today's best rates below.

 Advertisement